- Start date & duration

 - Is the course accredited?

 - What do you get from the course?

 - What will you not get from the course?

 - What is the time commitment?

 - What website will I create on this course?

 Start Date & Duration

-The bootcamp will start on January 7th 2023 & run for 13 weeks.
-You will build and launch your website in 9 weeks and we will spend the following 4 weeks pitching to clients and hopefully get your first paid job.
+The bootcamp will start on January 13th 2024 & run for 13 weeks.
+You will build and launch your website in 9 weeks, and we will spend the following 4 weeks pitching to clients to get your first paid job.